adziameshchyk/TeachMeSkills_HW_Lesson_12/README.md

-# Files.
-IO streams
+# Collections and Generic
->This repository was created for homework in lessons №11 - "Files.
-IO streams".
+>This repository was created for homework in lessons №11 - "Collections and generic".
 ## Tasks

 ### Mandatory task: